 Last June, the airline announced the introduction of its new premium international cabin.
 Polaris became the new brand’s moniker with the service’s emphasis placed upon sleep and rejuvenation.
 Showing a little moxy and no small amount of innovation, the airline took the additional step of harmonizing the ground and inflight experiences together for a “lounge-to-landing” offering, with both custom lounges and cabins designed to work in concert as a seamless product.

-The pivotal importance of re-imaging its long-haul product comes in a time when American Airlines raised the bar with its well-received Flagship First and Business Class, adding to that Delta’s coming upgraded suite based DeltaOne product, the arms race from international competitors, and even Star Alliance and Joint Venture partners like Lufthansa, ANA and Air New Zealand.
+The pivotal importance of re-imaging its long-haul product comes at a time when American Airlines raised the bar with its well-received Flagship First and Business Class, adding to that Delta’s coming upgraded suite based DeltaOne product, the arms race from international competitors, and even Star Alliance and Joint Venture partners like Lufthansa, ANA and Air New Zealand.

 United had no choice but to respond and raise the ante – going beyond incremental improvement and doing something transformative.
 Something big.

-The staggered ramp-up began as United commenced Polaris operations on December 1, 2016 for the new product, but in a paired down state, featuring just the new inflight amenities and catering, as well as the first Polaris lounge at Chicago O’Hare.
+The staggered ramp-up began as United commenced Polaris operations on December 1, 2016, for the new product, but in a paired downstate, featuring just the new inflight amenities and catering, as well as the first Polaris lounge at Chicago O’Hare.
 The new hard product would have to wait until the arrival of its new Boeing 777-300ER christened “The New Spirit of United” – the first of 14 the airline expects to receive by summer of this year.

-“We are naming the plane “The New Spirit of United” I took executive privilege to name the aircraft,” United CEO Oscar Munoz said during the world debut of the full Polaris offering yesterday, in which Airways was invited.
+“We are naming the plane “The New Spirit of United” I took the executive privilege to name the aircraft,” United CEO Oscar Munoz said during the world debut of the full Polaris offering yesterday, in which Airways was invited.